dvas0004/CyberSift-Alerts/process_creation/Terminal Service Process Spawn.md

 # Terminal Service Process Spawn
 ### Description

-Detects a process spawned by the terminal service server process (this could be an indicator for an exploitation of CVE-2019-0708)
+Detects a process spawned by the terminal service server process.
+(This could be an indicator for an exploitation of CVE-2019-0708)

 -------------------
 ### Severity